dmachard/python-dnstap-receiver/README.md

 su - named -s /bin/bash -c "dnstap_receiver -u "/var/run/named/dnstap.sock""
 ```

+If you have some troubles take a look to [selinux](https://gitlab.isc.org/isc-projects/bind9/-/issues/2356#note_185516)

 #### TCP stream

 Not supported on Bind!
 You can apply the following workaround with the `socat` command.